PsyTeachR/ads-v1/docs/04-data.md

 ### Column data types {#col_types}

 Use `glimpse()` to see how these different functions imported the data with slightly different data types.
 This is because the different file types store data slightly differently.
+For example, SPSS only stores numbers, so the factor displays as containing the values 1, 2, 3 rather than `low`, ``med`, `high`.

 ```r